brettz9/asyouwish/README.md

 user interfaces, while accessing the trickier and lower level plumbing handled by the browsers.

+3. Ability to distribute web utility apps which read or write to files, so web apps which, for example, build configuration files, do not need to force the user to copy paste from a text box.

-3. Last but not least, a Git-accessible client-side web-based IDE...
+4. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if nothing else, some kind of command-line interface).